-A. Painted Galvanized Surfaces: Prepare as specified in Section 09 90 00, Painting and Coating.
+A. Painted Galvanized Surfaces: Prepare as specified in Section 09 90 04, Painting.

 - A. Owner-Furnished Quality Assurance. - B. Contractor-Furnished Quality Control: - 1.
 Inspection and testing required in Section 01 45 16.13, Contractor Quality Control. - 2.
-Manufacturer's Certificate of Compliance for test results, or calculations, or drawings that ensure material and equipment design and design criteria meet requirements of Section 01 88 15, Anchorage and Bracing.
+Manufacturer's Certificate of Compliance for test results, or calculations, or drawings that ensure material and equipment design.